-The U.S. Census Bureau's 2014-2018 American Community Survey (ACS) estimates indicated that Martin County and St. Lucie County have higher rates of homeownership than state and national benchmark rates.
-Of Martin County residents, 85.6% occupied the same residences as one year ago, while 86.3% of St. Lucie County residents inhabited the same residence in the same time frame.
-Martin County had a much greater number of adults over age 65 living alone (20.1%) than St. Lucie County (13.6%), Florida (12.8%), and the United States (10.7%).
+The U.S. Census Bureau's 2015-2019 American Community Survey (ACS) estimates indicated that Martin County and St. Lucie County have higher rates of homeownership than state and national benchmark rates.
+Of Martin County residents, 86.2% occupied the same residences as one year ago, while 86.4% of St. Lucie County residents inhabited the same residence in the same time frame.
+Martin County had a greater percentage of adults over age 65 living alone (26.8%) than St. Lucie County (20.8%) and Florida (24.2%).

 County Health Rankings publishes estimates of severe housing cost burden and segregation utilizing ACS data.
-St. Lucie County had a similar proportion of individuals with a severe housing cost burden when compared to Florida (17.8%), while Martin County's estimate was lower than the state rate (15.6%).
-From 2014-2018, the racial segregation indices in Martin County were higher than the Florida benchmarks, while St. Lucie County had lower indices than the state and national benchmarks.
+Martin and St. Lucie counties had lower percentages of individuals with a severe housing cost burden when compared to Florida (17.0%).
+From 2015-2019, the racial segregation indices in Martin County were higher than the Florida benchmarks, while St. Lucie County had lower indices than the state and national benchmarks.